-Non Performing Assets – All you want to know.
-Any amount which is withdrawn from any financial institution in any form such as loan or credit it has to be paid in limited time period as stipulated in the contract.
+Non Performing Assets: Any amount which is withdrawn from any financial institution in any form such as loan or credit it has to be paid in limited time period as stipulated in the contract.
 If the payment is not made in such stipulated period than it will result in non performing asset.
 The details of when it will result in non performing asset and other relevant details have been easily explained in this article.
 Now you can scroll down below n check more details regarding Non Performing Assets.

 What are Non Performing Assets ??

 The term NPA was firstly introduced in the banks by Reserve Bank of India for the only purpose to reflect the true and the correct profit and the loss of the Financial Institutions.
 As the NPAs results in the loss of the profit of the financial institutions.
 So this affects the financials of the financial institutions which would was not fair on the part of the RBI.
 So they included the term NPA and told the banks to classify the normal customers and the non performing customers.
 Now as they started the concept of NPA, they need to clarify the meaning of NPA and how it is useful to them.
 So they defined the NPA as under:

 The account of the customer will be classified as NPA if any of the following happens: